knative/eventing/docs/eventing-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Date is the string of specific date time to trigger events once for firing events.
+<p>Date is the string of specific date time to fire events only once.
 Default is empty.
 Mutually exclusive with Schedule.</p>
 </td>
 </tr>